PowerShell/PowerShell-IoT/docs/remoting.md

 PS > Get-GpioPin 1
 ```

-## Using PowerShell Remoting over SSH
+## Using PowerShell Remoting (PSRP) over SSH

 > NOTE: This will only work if your device doesn't require a password when you run `sudo pwsh`.
 The Raspberry Pi 3 with default configuration does not prompt.

-First you need to set up PowerShell Remoting (PSRP) over SSH.
+First you need to install [PowerShell Core](https://github.com/powershell/powershell) on your client machine.
+Windows PowerShell does not support PowerShell Remoting (PSRP) over SSH so that will not work.

+Second you need to set up PSRP over SSH.
 You can [follow this guide](https://github.com/PowerShell/PowerShell/blob/11631e7412197f3f803ebbef95a3ddb174a387ec/demos/SSHRemoting/README.md).

 When you get to the part where it says: